pnpm/pnpm.io/docs/npmrc.md

 Add the full URL to the package's tarball to every entry in `pnpm-lock.yaml`.

-### use-lockfile-v6

-* Default: **false**
-* Type: **Boolean**

-Use the new v6 lockfile format, which will be the default one in pnpm v8.
-This new format is more readable as it doesn't use hashes to shorten long dependency paths.

 ## Registry & Authentication Settings

 ### registry